mateuszwlosek/azure-pulumi-example/README.md

 My value: demo-namespace

 Save changes (Don't execute pipeline from here as it will not be possible to select required parameters.
 Go to pipelines and execute saved pipeline, in `Stages to run` select only `Build`.
+Rename the pipeline to: Build image, Deploy image, Perform rolling update

 **Pipeline to create a basic infrastructure (namespace, ingress service, storage, mongodb)**
 In `Configure` step select `Existing Azure Pipeline YAML file` and in `path` select: `/pipelines/pulumi-pipeline.yml`.